Indian Family system

 The importance of family lies in bringing up the child to a full man in the family atmosphere.
-It has been a time honoured belief in our culture that the child is a gift of God that must be nurtured with care and affection within the family and society as a future dawn.
+It has been a time-honored belief in our culture that the child is a gift of God that must be nurtured with care and affection within the family and society as the future dawns.
 As per Confucius-the strength of a Nation is derived from the integrity of its homes.
 It is the famous saying that a comfortable home is a great source of happiness.
 It ranks immediately after health and good conscience as aptly said by Byron.
-Without loving heart there is no meaning for home.
+Without a loving heart, there is no meaning for home.
 The purpose of this chapter is to describe the theoretical framework of this research by defining family and giving insight into the Indian family system.

 The Indian family has been a dominant institution in the life of the individual and in the life of the community.
 For the Hindu family, extended family and kinship ties are of utmost importance.
-In India, families adhere to a patriarchal ideology, follow the patrilineal rule of descent, are patrilocal, have familialistic value orientations, and endorse traditional gender role preferences.
+In India, families adhere to a patriarchal ideology, follow the patrilineal rule of descent, are patrilocal, have familistic value orientations, and endorse traditional gender role preferences.
 The Indian family is considered strong, stable, close, resilient, and enduring.

-Historically, the traditional, ideal and desired family in India is the joint family.
+Historically, the traditional, ideal, and desired family in India is the joint family.
 A joint family includes kinsmen, and generally includes three to four living generations, including uncles, aunts, nieces, nephews, and grandparents living together in the same household.
 It is a group composed of a number of family units living in separate rooms of the same house.
 These members eat the food cooked at one hearth, share a common income, common property, are related to one another through kinship ties, and worship the same idols.

 The family supports the old; takes care of widows, never-married adults, and the disabled; assists during periods of unemployment; and provides security and a sense of support and togetherness.
 The joint family has always been the preferred family type in the Indian culture, and most Indians at some point in their lives have participated in joint family living.
-The beauty about the Indian culture lies in its age-long prevailing tradition of the joint family system.
+The beauty of the Indian culture lies in its age-long prevailing tradition of the joint family system.
 It’s a system under which even extended members of a family like one’s parents, children, the children’s spouses and their offspring, etc. live together.
 The elder-most, usually the male member is the head in the joint Indian family system who makes all important decisions and rules, whereas other family members abide by it dutifully with full respect.

-With the advent of urbanisation and modernisation, younger generations are turning away from the joint family form.
+With the advent of urbanization and modernization, younger generations are turning away from the joint family form.
 Some scholars specify that the modified extended family has replaced the traditional joint family, in that it does not demand geographical proximity or occupational involvement and does not have a hierarchal authority structure.
 This new family form encourages frequent visits; financial assistance; aid and support in childcare and household chores; and involvement and participation in life-cycle events such as births, marriages, deaths, and festival celebrations.
 The familial and kinship bonds are thus maintained and sustained.

 Even in the more modern and nuclear families in contemporary India, many functional extensions of the traditional joint family have been retained, and the nuclear family is strongly embedded in the extended kinship matrix.
 In spite of the numerous changes and adaptations to a pseudo-Western culture and a move toward the nuclear family among the middle and upper classes, the modified extended family is preferred and continues to prevail in modern India.

-India is an extremely pronatalistic society, and the desire to have a male child is greatly stressed and is considered by some to be a man’s highest duty, a religious necessity, and a source of emotional and familial gratification.
+India is an extremely pronatalist society, and the desire to have a male child is greatly stressed and is considered by some to be a man’s highest duty, a religious necessity, and a source of emotional and familial gratification.
 Because male children are desired more than female children, they are treated with more respect and given special privileges.
 Male children are raised to be assertive, less tolerant, independent, self-reliant, demanding, and domineering.

-Females, in contrast, are socialised from an early age to be self-sacrificing, docile, accommodating, nurturing, altruistic, adaptive, tolerant, and religious, and to value family above all.
+Females, in contrast, are socialized from an early age to be self-sacrificing, docile, accommodating, nurturing, altruistic, adaptive, tolerant, and religious, and to value family above all.
 In rural areas, low-income women have always worked outside the home.
 In urban areas, there has been a substantial increase in the number of middle-and upper-class women working to supplement their husbands’ incomes.
 In a traditional Indian family, the wife is typically dependent, submissive, compliant, demure, nonassertive, and goes out of her way to please her husband.
-Women are entrusted with the responsibility of looking after the home an caring for the children and the elderly parents and relatives.
+Women are entrusted with the responsibility of looking after the home and caring for the children and the elderly parents and relatives.

 Adolescence and young adulthood are particularly stressful and traumatic stages in the lives of Indian youths.
-In one way, they desire emancipation and liberation from family but residing in the matrix of the extended family makes it difficult for them to assert themselves and exhibit any independence in thought, action, or behaviour.
+In one way, they desire emancipation and liberation from family but residing in the matrix of the extended family makes it difficult for them to assert themselves and exhibit any independence in thought, action, or behavior.
 Social changes are gradually occurring but arranged marriages are still the norm, and dating generally is not allowed.